TabbyML/tabby/website/blog/2024-03-21-using-your-private-git-repository-context-for-completion/index.md

 tags: [deployment, repository context]
 ---

-# Connect Private Github Repository to Tabby
+# Connect Private GitHub Repository to Tabby

 A few months back, we published a blog [Repository context for LLM assisted code completion](https://tabby.tabbyml.com/blog/2023/10/16/repository-context-for-code-completion), introducing the `Repository Context` feature in Tabby.

 In this blog, I will guide you through the process of setting up a Tabby server configured with a private Git repositories context.